 “There were some things about California which I immediately loved,” Hjördis said, “the shopping, the warmth, the freedom to go around barefoot in bathing-suits.
 All that seemed marvelous coming from such a cold climate as Sweden.”

-Although the climate in Pacific Palisades could be pleasant and the air relatively fresh, it was not representative of the entire area.
-This was noted by another new arrival, the English actor Stewart Granger, whose first sight of the Pacific Ocean was from The Pink House.
+Although the climate in Pacific Palisades could be pleasant and the air fresh, it was not representative of the entire area.
+This was noted by another new arrival, the English actor Stewart Granger, whose first sight of the Pacific Ocean was from gardens of The Pink House.

 In The Pink

 “The house we came to in California had never been lived in by David’s first wife,” Hjördis recalled.
 “They had planned it together, but she had died before they could move in to it.
 I don’t think I could have gone there if she had ever lived in it.”
 Primmie’s monogrammed linen and towels were soon moved to the Pink House guest cottage, where David’s actor buddy Bob Coote was in residence.